SimonMayerhofer/primoco-toolbox/README.md

 python3 download-export.py
 ```

+## Troubleshooting

+### Exception: Downloaded file not found.
+Try to make sure, that the downloads folder is set correctly and that it has proper permissions.
+Maybe `chmod -R 777` it, but this might be a security issue.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.